Highway patrol: Canada

-At 2018 Saskatchewan gave additional authorities to their commercial vehicle enforcement agency under provincial response team in relation to criminal code and traffic enforcement and rebranded them as Saskatchewan Highway Patrol to reflect their new powers.
-Quebec operates the Contrôle routier Québec, who enforce traffic laws in relation heavy vehicles.
-Northwest Territories have their own Highway Patrol agency called Northwest Territories Highway Patrol for commercial vehicle enforcement.
+In 2018 Saskatchewan gave additional authorities to its commercial vehicle enforcement branch in relation to Criminal Code and provincial traffic offences and renamed the branch the Saskatchewan Highway Patrol to reflect its new powers.
+In addition to the Sûreté du Québec, Quebec maintains the Contrôle routier Québec which enforces traffic laws in relation to commercial vehicles.
+The Northwest Territories has a highway patrol agency called the Northwest Territories Highway Patrol.
+It is responsible only for enforcing laws in relation to commercial vehicles.

+China

+In China some provinces, including Sichuan have a separate Expressway Patrol Public Security Bureau which is under the administration of provincial Public Security Departments, however in most provinces such as Guangdong, the task of highway patrol is assigned municipal traffic police.

+Prior to its deactivation in 2018, the Chinese People's Armed Police Transportation Corps was tasked with maintenance, disaster response and security along highways in rural or border areas.

 Colombia

 In Colombia, traffic policing on highways is the responsibility of the Colombian National Police, under the responsibility of the Highway Police corps.

 Croatia

 In Croatia, traffic police special department is the national motorway patrol, patrols the motorways in Croatia.
 Missions include the prevention and detection of driving offences.

 Czech Republic

 In the Czech Republic, traffic policing on highways is the responsibility of the Policie CR.

 Denmark

 In Denmark, traffic policing on highways is the responsibility of the Danish National Police.

 Finland

 In Finland, traffic policing on highways is the responsibility of the Finnish National Police.